vanidesai/uwc/README_SCADA_RTU.md

 1. EdgeInsightsSoftware-v2.2-PV version of EIS should be available on deploy machine before deployment.
 2. Copy files from "Release" diectory (e.g. all shell scripts, tar.gz file, etc.) into "EdgeInsightsSoftware-v2.2-PV/IEdgeInsights" directory.
 Please ensure that shell scripts have "execute" permission (sudo chmod +x <script name>).
 3. Open a terminal and go to EdgeInsightsSoftware-v2.2-PV/IEdgeInsights directory.
-4. Open docker-compose.yml file and go to section "scada-rtu" at line number 321 and uncomment the entire section (till line number 361) and save the file
+4. Open docker-compose.yml file and go to section "scada-rtu".
+Then uncomment the entire "scada-rtu" section ( line numbers 321 to 361), and also uncomment certicates for scada-rtu (line numbers 396 to 399).
+Then save the file.
+5. Open docker-compose_unit_test.yml file and go to section "scada-rtu-test".
+Then uncomment entire section (line numbers 245 to 279).
 5. Run below commands on terminal to deploy all UWC containers. a)Provision for EIS, run below command: sudo ./02_provisionEIS.sh